Cybereason/siofra/README.txt

 to the Windows loader/search order, UAC, WinSxS etc. can be found within the PDF for this project.

+# License

+Siofra is licensed under the GLP 3 license.
+See LICENSE.MD for details.

 # Contact

 Forrest Williams - forrest-RE@protonmail.com / forrest.williams@cybereason.com